rbramwell/odps/intl.en-US/User Guide/Data upload and download/Tunnel SDK/TableTunnel.md

  public DownloadSession getDownloadSession(String projectName, String tableName, String id);
  public UploadSession getUploadSession(String projectName, String tableName, PartitionSpec partitionSpec, String id);
  public UploadSession getUploadSession(String projectName, String tableName, String id);
 }
 ```

-**Description:**
+For more information, see [Java-sdk-doc](https://www.javadoc.io/doc/com.aliyun.odps/odps-sdk-core/0.31.3-public).

+Parameter description:

--   Lifecycle: It is the TableTunnel life cycle, begins with a TableTunnel instance creation and ends with the completion of the process.
+-   lifecycle: the period of time that starts when a TableTunnel instance is created and ends when the service process is completed.
--   PublicClassTableTunnel: A method of creating uploading and downloading objects.
+-   UploadSession and DownloadSession: the objects that you can create by using TableTunnel.
+After creating an UploadSession or DownloadSession object, you can call a session, TableTunnel.UploadSession or TableTunnel.DownloadSession, to upload or download data.
--   Session: It is a process for uploading and downloading table or a partition.
-A session consists of one or more HTTP  Requests to the Tunnel RESTful API.
+-   Session: the period of time in which a table or partition is uploaded or downloaded.
+A session consists of one or more HTTP requests to the Tunnel RESTful API actions that you call.
--   Uploading session: The uploading session of TableTunnel is INSERT  INTO semantics, which means that sessions that upload the same table or partition do not affect each other.
-The upload of each session is located in different directories.
+-   TableTunnel.UploadSession: This session offers the same capabilities as the `INSERT INTO` statement.
+You can create multiple sessions to upload the same table or partition, and these sessions do not affect each another.
+The data uploaded by each session is stored to a unique directory.
--   Block ID: It is the corresponding file name.
-In an uploading session, each RecordWriter corresponds to an HTTP Request, identified by a block ID and corresponds to a file on the service side.
+-   RecordWriter: In TableTunnel.UploadSession, each RecordWriter class corresponds to an HTTP request and is uniquely identified by its block ID.
+The block ID is the name of the file corresponding to the RecordWriter class.
--   RecordWriter: In a session, opening RecordWriter multiple times with the same block ID results in overwriting.
-The data uploaded by the last RecordWriter calling close\(\) is retained.
-This feature can be used for retransmissions when block uploading fails.
+-   blockId: If you use the same block ID to open a RecordWriter class multiple times in the same session, the data uploaded by the RecordWriter class that is the last to call the `close()` function overwrites all previous data.
+This is helpful in retransmitting data of a block in case that the block data fails to be transmitted.

-**TableTunnel Interface implementation process:**
+## Process {#section_o8x_xyi_n93 .section}

-1. RecordWriter.write\(\) uploads data to a file in a temporary directory.
+1. The `RecordWriter.write()` function uploads your data as files to a temporary directory.
-2. RecordWriter.close\(\) moves the preceding file from the temporary directory to the data directory.
+2. The `RecordWriter.close()` function moves the files from the temporary directory to the Data directory.
-3. Session.commit\(\) moves all files in the corresponding data directory to directory where the corresponding table is located, and updates the table meta.
-This means that data moving into the table is visible to other MaxCompute tasks \(including SQL, MR\).
+3. The `session.commit()` function moves each file in the Data directory to the directory where the corresponding table is located, and updates the table metadata accordingly.
+In this way, data moved into a table by the current task can be visible to the other MaxCompute tasks such as SQL and MapReduce.

-**Limits:**
+## Limits {#section_59l_nph_a9l .section}

--   The range of block id is 0 to 20000.
-The data size uploaded by a single block is limited to 100 GB.
+-   The number used for the block ID must be greater than or equal to 0 and less than 20000.
+The size of data to be uploaded in a block cannot exceed 100 GB.
--   The session timeout is 24 hours.
-Split the massive data into multiple sessions, if the transmission time is supposed to exceed the threshold that is 24 hours.
+-   A session is uniquely identified by its ID.
+The lifecycle of a session is 24 hours.
+If your session times out due to large data uploads, you will need to split your data into multiple sessions to mitigate the chance of session timeouts.
--   The HTTP Request timeout for RecordWriter  is 120 seconds.
-If no data flow through the HTTP connection is observed within 120 seconds, the service automatically closes the connection.
+-   The lifecycle of an HTTP request of a RecordWriter class is 120s.
+If there is no inbound traffic over an HTTP connection within 120 seconds, the server closes the connection.

-    **Note:** By default, HTTP has a buffer of 8 KB.
-Therefore, it is difficult to determine the data flow through an HTTP connection when you call RecordWriter.write\(\) each time.
-Moreover, TunnelRecordWriter.flush\(\) can forcibly clear the data from the buffer.

--   When logs are being written into MaxCompute, the RecordWriter can be easily timed out as the flow of the data is unpredictable.
-Note:
-    -   We do not recommend using a RecordWriter for all types of data.
-Because each RecordWriter corresponds to a file resulting into numerous small files, critically impacting MaxCompute performance.
+    **Note:** HTTP provides an 8-KB buffer.
+When you call the `RecordWriter.write()` function, your data can be saved to the buffer with no inbound traffic over the corresponding HTTP connection.
+In such a case, you can call the `TunnelRecordWriter.flush()` function to make this data stored in the buffer into inbound traffic over the HTTP connection.

+-   When you create RecordWriter classes to write logs to MaxCompute, the `RecordWriter` classes are likely to time out due to unexpected traffic fluctuations.
+Therefore, we recommend that you:
+    -   Do not create a RecordWriter class for each of your data records because each `RecordWriter` class corresponds to a file.
+If you create a `RecordWriter` class for every data record, a large number of small files are produced, degrading the overall performance of MaxCompute.
-    -   We recommend calling a RecordWriter to write data in a batch when your code cache data size exceeds 64 MB.
+    -   Do not create a RecordWriter class to write data in batches until the size of cached code reaches 65 MB.
--   The threshold for RecordReader timeout is 300 seconds.
+-   The lifecycle of a RecordReader class is 300s.